nubilfi/dotfiles/vim/README.md

 I'm using [coc.nvim](https://github.com/neoclide/coc.nvim) for `.vimrc-js` file, so please check on that link for more details about installation.
 And here are the list of `coc.nvim` extensions that i used:

 - coc-tsserver
-- coc-yank
+- coc-yank (optional)
-- coc-styled-components
+- coc-styled-components (optional)
-- coc-sql
+- coc-sql (optional)
 - coc-snippets
-- coc-python
+- coc-python (optional)
 - coc-pairs
 - coc-markdownlint
 - coc-json
 - coc-import-cost
 - coc-html
 - coc-highlight
-- coc-docker
+- coc-docker (optional)
 - coc-css

 Brief help:

-- :PluginList - lists configured plugins
-- :PluginInstall - installs plugins; append `!` to update or just :PluginUpdate
+- :PlugInstall    - installs plugins; to update :PlugUpdate
-- :PluginSearch foo - searches for foo; append `!` to refresh local cache
-- :PluginClean - confirms removal of unused plugins; append `!` to auto-approve removal
+- :PlugClean      - confirms removal of unused plugins

 Here are some information about mappings: